And, It’s not improving.

 Unfortunately, they do not address the causal problems and what needs to change to move the dial forward as an industry.
 Depending on which reports you read, some indicate an upwards trend; however, if you look closely at the statistics things appear to be getting worse.

-In Feb 2018, PHILADELPHIA–(BUSINESS WIRE)– published an article from The 2018 Pulse of the Profession®, a global survey conducted by Project Management Institute (PMI), revealed around $1 million is wasted every 20 seconds collectively by organisations around the globe due to the ineffective implementation of business strategy through poor project management practices.
+In Feb 2018, PHILADELPHIA–(BUSINESS WIRE)– published an article from The 2018 Pulse of the Profession®, a global survey conducted by Project Management Institute (PMI).
+The article revealed around $1 million is wasted every 20 seconds collectively by organisations around the globe.
+This was due to the ineffective implementation of business strategy through poor project management practices.

 The study showed that on average organisations waste 9.9 per cent of every dollar* due to poor project performance.
-Alarmingly, executive leaders may be out of touch with this reality, as 85 per cent surveyed said they believe their organisations are effective in delivering projects to achieve strategic results.
+Alarmingly, executive leaders may be out of touch with this reality.
+Eight five per cent surveyed said they believe their organisations are effective in delivering projects to achieve strategic results.

 In the 2020 Pulse of the Profession®, the global average organisations waste is now 11.4 per cent of every dollar* due to poor project performance.
 The amount of money wasted is increasing!

 Furthermore, in the same report showing regional statistics for Australia, this figure is even higher, with an average of 13.4 per cent of every dollar spent wasted due to poor project performance.
 While down 0.5 per cent from 2018, this figure it is still alarmingly high.